The Walking Dead showrunner on creating Alpha's unique look

 Here’s what I’ll say: We’ll find out a lot more about the Whisperers and babies very soon.
 There’s an aspect related to the culture of their society that’s probably running through her mind.
 But I also think for somebody who’s been told the world is over, there’s no such things like communities behind walls that are safe and where people can live — all of that’s a lie, all of it will fall apart always.
 To be in a place that is clearly thriving, where they have crops, where people have homes, where people can have families, and the baby cries, and the baby is safe, these are all things that are just breaking every sort of truth that she believed that she knew about the world.
 So it’s like the hopefulness of being able to raise children in a post-apocalyptic world — I do think that there is something to that for a lot of our characters.

 Lydia spent her entire childhood that she really remembers in the apocalypse, and that’s an emotional thing to think, like, “I’ve been wandering around outside the walls, wearing this skin of a dead monster, and here’s this baby that just is safe behind walls, loved by somebody, taken care of by a community.”
 That’s something that’s a triggering moment for her.
 We thought that that was an interesting way to simply dramatize that moment, but there’s also something very specific about babies, and the way that they deal with babies, that we’ll learn about in the next episode.
-(Interview.)
+(Interview continues on next page.)

 NEXT PAGE: Kang explains Alpha’s new look and what’s coming up next